raimon49/mkdocs-safe-text-plugin/README.md

 ## Plugin configuration

 This plugin works with the [HTML tag element for Markdown defined by bleach-whitelist](https://github.com/yourcelf/bleach-whitelist/blob/master/bleach_whitelist/bleach_whitelist.py) enabled.
+This implementation approach is recommended in [the Python-Markdown release notes](https://python-markdown.github.io/change_log/release-2.6/).

 And user can change this setting.

 ```yaml
 plugins: